chaitan28/Terraform_directory/my_terraform_notes.md

 ## terraform state show (aws_instance.example)
 Details of a specific EC2 instance of Instance ID, Public IP, Private IP, Availability Zone, Tags, and more<br>

+## terraform taint
+- terraform taint on a resource, it marks that resource for destruction and recreation during the next terraform apply
+- Before u apply taint command, you have to seen the resources in state file which needs to be tainted for this u can use <br>
+terraform state list <br>
+terraform taint resource_type.resource_name <br>
+For example, if you want to ensure that a null_resource or any other resource is always recreated during each terraform apply, you would do the following<br>
+terraform taint null_resource.test-null[0] <br>
+terraform untaint -resource_type-.-resource_name- <br>
+untained removes the taint and prevents the resource from being recreated on the next apply unless explicitly changed. <br>

 ## You need to supply variable during the terraform init
 terraform init --var-file=terraform.tfvars <br>